The Fly (1986 film): Accolades

 The Fly was nominated for the awards in the chart below.
 Many genre fans and film critics at the time thought that Jeff Goldblum's performance would receive a Best Actor Oscar nomination, but this did not happen.
 Gene Siskel subsequently stated that Goldblum most likely "got stiffed" out of a nomination because the older Academy voters generally do not honor horror films.

-Year-end lists

-In 2008, the American Film Institute distributed ballots to 1,500 directors, critics and other people associated with the film industry in order to determine the top ten American films in ten different genre categories.
-Cronenberg's version of The Fly was nominated under the science fiction category, although it did not make the top ten.
-It was also nominated for AFI's 100 Years...
-100 Thrills and AFI's 100 Years...100 Passions and Veronica's warning to Tawny in the film—"Be afraid.
-Be very afraid."—was nominated for AFI's 100 Years...
-100 Movie Quotes.